 Online education and professional development classes are now offered at an all time high.
 Schools know that the last place teachers want to be during their summer break is in a university classroom.
 The flexibility of online learning lets you take the classes you need when you need them – no matter how far away you live from the school.
 You can get everything from general classes to specialized instruction about specific topics like dyslexia or whole brain teaching.

 Community colleges usually offer a wide range of teacher-oriented professional development classes during the summer months.
 While the classes rarely count toward a Master’s degree, they will, in most cases, fulfill professional development requirements.
 Check with your state about what subjects are eligible for credit.

 Whether you live in a large city or in the suburbs, chances are that your local museum has some sort of continuing education program for teachers.
-Many museums have realized that educators are looking for something different when it comes to classes, and they are eager to offer them.
+Many museums realize that educators are looking for something different when it comes to classes and they are eager to offer them.
 There may be additional charges for credit hours, so be sure to ask first.

 4. Intermediate Units

 Intermediate units are a great source of continuing education and professional development courses for teachers.
-They are usually very receptive to suggestions about content and will offer classes that their educators ask for.
+They are usually very receptive to suggestions about content and will offer classes that educators request.
 Many have reciprocal agreements with local universities so that, for an additional fee and a bit more work, the professional development credits can transfer to university credits.

 5. Departments of Education

 Taking a look at what your Department of Education (DOE) offers in terms of continuing education and professional development classes may not be your first thought, but many states offer low-cost or free classes for their teachers.
 Check your state’s DOE website for more information.

 Just like museums, aquariums are now getting in on the act of offering professional development classes.
 Large aquariums, as well as local ones, are expanding their course offerings to meet the needs of their local teacher base.